TolikPylypchuk/SharpHook/SharpHook/README.md

 `UioHook` contains the following methods for working with the global hook:

 - `SetDispatchProc` - sets the function which will be called when an event is raised by libuiohook.
-- `Run` - creates a global hook and runs it on the current thread, blocking it until `Stop` is called.
+- `Run` - creates a keyboard and mouse global hook and runs it on the current thread, blocking it until `Stop` is called.
+- `RunKeyboard` - creates a keyboard-only global hook and runs it on the current thread, blocking it until `Stop` is called.
+- `RunMouse` - creates a mouse-only global hook and runs it on the current thread, blocking it until `Stop` is called.
 - `Stop` - destroys the global hook.

 You have to remember that only one global hook can exist at a time since calling `SetDispatchProc` will override the